Student Organization Travel

 Considerations During Travel

 Student organizations can borrow a credit card specifically designated for student organization travel.
 Travel credit cards are given out on a first come, first requested basis therefore it is important to identify your request on the Travel Authorization Form and submit early.

 Completing the Travel Process

-Once the student organization returns from travel, the Business Operations Coordinator will issue a completed Expense Report which lists all expenses made during the trip.
+Once the student organization returns from travel, the Business and Operations Coordinator will issue a completed Travel Expense Report Form , which lists all expenses made during the trip.
 A representative from the organization will be required to review the expense report and sign it to authorize all purchases made on the trip.
 Any student requesting reimbursement for out-of-pocket travel expenses will have a Travel Expense Report Form completed and will be required to review the document and sign it to authorize all purchases made on the trip.